joehpaulus/ATFCF/README.md

 # ATFCF (After Tax Free Cash Flow) Financial Tool

-A web app to calculate ATFCF, using a Node.js backend, Postgres database, and yfinance API with Python Microservice in venv folder
+A web app to calculate ATFCF (After Tax Free Cash Flow for S&P 500 Companies), using a Node.js backend, Postgres database, and yfinance API with a Python Microservice.

 ## Development